PhD candidates have the opportunity to undertake an internship following the submission of their thesis.

 Once you have secured an internship with an organisation, you'll need to take a few steps to confirm it with the University.

-Once your internship agreement is signed and in place, you will be sent a course offer and will be able to enrol in SCIE90018 to begin your pre-internship modules and assessment.
+Once your internship agreement is signed and in place, you will be sent a course offer and will be able to enrol in SCIE90018 to being your pre-internship modules and assessment.

 Please check out our FAQ's before contacting us with further questions.